antirez/lamernews/README.md

 So if another user will try to post a given content again within 48 hours the system will simply redirect it to the previous news.

+News is never deleted, but just marked as deleted adding the "del" field with value 1 to the news object.
+However when the post is rendered into HTML, it is displayed as [deleted news] text.

 News votes
 ---